Monday 24 July – Friday 4th August, 2017

 Partnership with East China Normal University (ECNU)

 ECNU provide the highest quality of training for the teachers.
 They both serve as national bases for teaching Chinese as a second language and have made great efforts to expand their programmes for international students.
-With their strong reputation for pedagogical expertise, ECNU are ideal partners for this course.
+With their strong reputation for pedagogical expertise, ECNU is the ideal partner for this course.

 Evaluation and impact